nervosys/AutonomySim/docs/px4_build.md

   CAL_MAG0_ID: curr: 0 -> new: 196616
 ```

-so this is good, first run sets up the px4 parameters for SITL mode.
-Second run has less output.
+The first run sets up the PX4 parameters for SITL mode.
+The second run has less output.
 This app is also an interactive console where you can type commands.
-Type 'help' to see what they
-are and just type ctrl-C to kill it.
-You can do that and restart it any time, that's a great way to
-reset any wonky state if you need to (it's equivalent to a Pixhawk hardware reboot).
+Type 'help' to see what they are and just type ctrl-C to kill it.
+You can do that and restart it any time, that's a great way to reset any wonky state if you need to (it's equivalent to a Pixhawk hardware reboot).

 ## ARM embedded tools

-If you plan to build the PX4 firmware for real Pixhawk hardware then you will need the gcc
-cross-compiler for ARM Cortex-M4 chipset.
-You can get this compiler by PX4 DevGuide, specifically
-this is in their `ubuntu_sim_nuttx.sh` setup script.
+If you plan to build the PX4 firmware for real Pixhawk hardware then you will need the `gcc` cross-compiler for ARM Cortex-M4 chipset.
+You can get this compiler by PX4 DevGuide, specifically this is in their `ubuntu_sim_nuttx.sh` setup script.

 After following those setup instructions you can verify the install by entering this command `arm-none-eabi-gcc --version`.
 You should see the following output: